wp-plugins/easy-media-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin enables you to create an awesome portfolio or photo gallery.
 Over 30,000 WordPress sites are already using Easy Media Gallery.
-Is Yours?

 == Description ==